DataDog/integrations-core/ibm_mq/README.md

    - `queue_manager`: The Queue Manager named
    - `host`: The host where IBM MQ is running
    - `port`: The port that IBM MQ has exposed
+   - `convert_endianness`: You need to enable this if your MQ server is running on AIX or IBM i

     If you are using a username and password setup, you can set the `username` and `password`.
 If no username is set, the Agent process owner (`dd-agent`) is used.